AhsanShihab/Bootstrap-project-template/README.md

 For inserting icons in website.

 ### Lite Server
-For providing a live server for development
+For providing a live server during development

 ### node-sass
 For converting scss files to css files